Project Engineer Visa Sponsorship Jobs in Hawaii

 Which visa types are most common for project engineers in Hawaii?

-The H-1B is the most common visa category for project engineers in Hawaii, as the role typically qualifies as a specialty occupation requiring at least a bachelor's degree in engineering.
+The H-1B visa is the most common visa category for project engineers in Hawaii, as the role typically qualifies as a specialty occupation requiring at least a bachelor's degree in engineering.
 Some employers, particularly those with multinational operations, also use the L-1B for intracompany transferees.
-Project engineers with Canadian or Mexican citizenship may qualify for TN status under the USMCA, which does not require lottery selection.
+Project engineers with Canadian or Mexican citizenship may qualify for TN visa status under the USMCA, which does not require lottery selection.

 Which cities in Hawaii have the most project engineer sponsorship jobs?